EOSIO/eosio.contracts/eosio.trail/README.md

     `ballot_type` is the type of ballot to create.
 The following is a list of supported Ballot Types:

-    * `0 = Proposal` : Users vote on a proposal by casting VOTEs in either the YES, NO, or ABSTAIN direction.
+    * `0 = Proposal` : Users vote on a proposal by casting votes in either the YES, NO, or ABSTAIN direction.

-    * `1 = Election` : Users cast VOTEs on a single candidate from a set of candidates.
+    * `1 = Election` : Users vote on a single candidate from a set of candidates.

-    * `2 = In Development...`
+    * `2 = Leaderboard` : Users vote to rank candidates in descending order based on total votes.
+IN DEVELOPMENT...

+    * `3 = IN DEVELOPMENT ` : IN DEVELOPMENT...

     `voting_symbol` is the symbol to be used for counting votes.
-This is typically TLOS.
+This is typically `VOTE`, represented contractually as: `symbol("VOTE", 0)`.

     `begin_time` and `end_time` are the beginning and end time of the ballot  measured in seconds.
 Any vote for the ballot can be cast between these two times (inclusive).
 The current time in seconds can be retrieved from Trail's `environment` singleton, however this value only updates when Trail receives an action so this value may be off depending on when it was last modified.
 Simply querying for this value will not update it.